EshanWells/FYP-MSP430-SW/README.md

  - [ ] SLL Alg
  - [ ] Power Saving
  - [X] Implement ACLK, fix clocks and timers
+ - [X] Update I2C functions to use pointers.

 **Notes**
-So uint32_t ends up being the same size as uint16_t, and likewise with signed.
+11/04/23 So uint32_t ends up being the same size as uint16_t, and likewise with signed.
 This is a fundamental issue with stdint, so I must use long to handle 32 bits.
 I discovered this while debugging the SHT40.

+12/04/23 I've become a master of pointers.
+Switched the I2C functions to use pointers instead of incrementing through arrays, this should give me support for packed structs.
+In one move I think more clicked about pointers than any other.
+Felt good.